adminBy HowDoIUseAI Team

 This is where Notion gets really smart.
 You can create project templates that automatically generate connected tasks and notes.

-Here's how I set it up: I have a project template that creates a new project page with embedded views of tasks and notes.
+Here's how to set it up: Create a project template that makes a new project page with embedded views of tasks and notes.
 But more importantly, it uses formulas and rollups to automatically calculate project health, completion percentages, and next actions.

-When I create a new project from this template, it doesn't just create a page - it creates an entire connected ecosystem.
+When creating a new project from this template, it doesn't just create a page - it creates an entire connected ecosystem.

 Once you're comfortable with basic relations, here are some techniques that will blow your mind:

 Rollups let you perform calculations across related items.
-I use them to automatically calculate:
+Use them to automatically calculate:

 • How many tasks are left in each project